shazow/go-irckit/README.md

 # go-irckit

-Minimal IRC server and client library in Go.
+Minimal IRC server (and maybe client) toolkit in Go.

 Built to experiment with the IRC protocol, mostly implementing the RFCs from scratch so don't expect it to be super-robust or correct.